-The 45,000 Transportation Security Officers (TSOs) represented by AFGE have upheld their obligation to be an integral part of national security by ensuring public safety as they screen passengers and baggage at our nation's airports, mass transit and large public gatherings such as Presidential inaugurations and the Super Bowl.
+The over 42,000 Transportation Security Officers (TSOs) represented by AFGE have upheld their obligation to be an integral part of national security by ensuring public safety as they screen passengers and baggage at our nation's airports, mass transit and large public gatherings such as Presidential inaugurations and the Super Bowl.
 Recent attacks around the world document terrorists' ongoing fixation on attacking public transportation.
 It should follow that the Transportation Security Administration (TSA) would treat the TSO workforce as trained professionals who are partners in providing aviation security.
 Sadly, the opposite continues to be true of TSA's relationship with its frontline workforce: TSA stubbornly refuses grant TSOs real due process rights, including the right to appeal adverse personnel decisions to an objective third party, and other workplace rights and protections afforded to all federal workers.

 No federal agency head, regardless of the mission of the agency, should be above the law.
 All TSA employees, including TSA managers, follow the Federal Aviation personnel management system, including the right to file appeals to the Merit Systems Protection Board (MSPB), except TSOs.
-The so-called "New Determination" issued at the end of December, 2014, as a Grinch-like surprise from former TSA Administrator John Pistole is Exhibit A in the case for full Title 5 rights for TSOs.
-TSA has no excuse for refusing to follow the same laws, Office of Personnel (OPM) regulations and guidance as the rest of the Federal government.
-AFGE calls upon President Obama to direct the Acting TSA Administrator to immediately apply all laws, guidelines and regulations applicable to Title 5 workers to the TSO workforce.
+Although TSA claims it lacks the authority to apply important title 5 statutory rights and protections such as compensation under the General Schedule (GS) wage system and important procedures and statutory protections under the Federal Labor Standards and Civil Rights Act, TSA has no excuse for refusing to follow the same laws, Office of Personnel (OPM) regulations and guidance as the rest of the Federal government.
+TSA has issued three Determinations on Collective Bargaining, most recently during August, 2016, based on the same authority under the Aviation and Transportation Security Act (ATSA) the agency denies when it comes to TSO rights.
+AFGE calls upon President Trump to direct the TSA Administrator to immediately apply all laws, guidelines and regulations applicable to Title 5 workers to the TSO workforce.

-AFGE also calls for the reintroduction of the Transportation Security Workforce Enhancement Act, championed by Representative Nita Lowey (D-NY), Rep. Bennie Thompson (D-MS) and Rep. Sheila Jackson Lee (D-TX).
+Congress must act in the absence of a Presidential or administrative directive.
 Basic workforce protections should have the permanence of enacted law and not be subject to the politics of successive administrations.
-In 2007 majorities in both the House and Senate agreed to include TSO Title 5 rights legislation in the 9-11 Commission Report Act.
-TSA's behavior toward the TSO workforce has shown that the sweeping authority granted to it by an ill-considered management rights provision included in the Aviation Transportation Security Act (ATSA) was a grave mistake.
+AFGE will continue to work with TSO and federal employee champions Representatives Bennie Thompson (D-MS) and Nita Lowey (D-NY) to reintroduce the Transportation Security Workforce Enhancement Act in the House, and with Senator Brian Schatz, (D-HI) who introduced The Strengthening American Transportation Security Act (SATSA) with lead cosponsor Sherrod Brown (D-OH).
+SATSA marked the first TSO rights bill introduced in the Senate since 2007, the year majorities in both the House and Senate agreed to include TSO Title 5 rights legislation in the 9-11 Commission Report Act.
+TSA's behavior toward the TSO workforce has shown that the sweeping authority granted to it by an ill-considered management rights provision included in ATSA was a grave mistake.